Frequent Questions about the Environmental Education Grants Program

 In order to be eligible, all applicants must address at least one of the environmental priorities listed in any current solicitation notice.
-In the 2018 solicitation notice both environmental priorities and suggested sub-topics were listed (see the list below), and applicants were instructed to select a priority and name the sub-topic they would address under that priority (they could address one of the suggested topics listed or name one of specific concern to their audience, as long as it aligned with an EPA environmental priority).
+In the 2020 solicitation notice both environmental priorities and suggested sub-topics are listed (see the list below), and applicants are instructed to select a priority and name the sub-topic they will address under that priority (they could address one of the suggested topics listed or name one of specific concern to their audience, as long as it aligned with an EPA environmental priority).

 - Improving air quality to ensure Americans are living and working in areas that meet high air quality standards.

 - Work to prevent future air quality issues by making appropriate preparations for the prevention of wild fires.

 - Work to educate communities about sources of air pollution and potential solutions; e.g., using farmers' markets and farm to table systems to teach about the environmental benefits of local food supplies that do not require long distance transportation.

 - Ensuring clean and safe water by supporting clean drinking water, aquatic ecosystems, and recreational, economic and subsistence activities.